 Function input and output

 STDOUT.
-See the WebAssembly API for details.
+Refer to the WebAssembly API for details.

 You can specify what input your function needs using an input query.
 For example, the structure of the JSON in the input example matches the shape of the following query: